Enter the country or territory for the information paper you want. (We do not have information papers on all countries.)

 Last election December 2011 (parliamentary); January 2010 (Presidential)

 Next election -December 2016 (parliamentary); February 2015 (Presidential)

 Head of State - President Ivo Josipovic (sworn in on 18 February 2010)

-Main exports: transport equipment, machinery, textiles, chemicals, foodstuffs, fuels
+Main exports: Transport equipment, machinery, textiles, chemicals, foodstuffs and fuels

-Main imports: machinery, transport and electrical equipment, chemicals, fuels and lubricants, foodstuffs
+Main imports: Machinery, transport and electrical equipment; chemicals, fuels and lubricants and foodstuffs

 The Safe Travel website provides a travel advisory for travellers to Croatia [external link].